|

 Harrison, who, previous to being a journalist, was a Unitarian minister

-(Todd, 1982), to provide copy for newspapers in Buffalo, New York City and
+(Todd, 1982), to provide copy for newspapers in Olmsted had many New England connections

 Niagara, Olmsted showed his ability and commitment, skillfully using his